giantwpsolutions/giantwp-discount-rules/readme.txt

 == Description ==

-**AIO Discount Rules** lets you create powerful and flexible WooCommerce discounts — without touching code.
+** GiantWP Discount Rules** lets you create powerful and flexible WooCommerce discounts — without touching code.
 Whether you're running a seasonal sale or offering custom pricing logic, this plugin makes it easy.

 Built with Vue.js and WordPress best practices, it integrates directly with WooCommerce and applies coupon-based discounts.